Reviews You Can Rely On

 Thick underfoot stacks can also offer protection comparable to rock plates, so we evaluate shoes based on overall foot protection rather than just their inclusion.
 We also assess the toecap of each shoe for overall protectiveness.
 Some toecaps are constructed of a thin, flexible rubber coating that provides little protection.
 Other shoes have straight-up bumpers at the front, which can offer more than enough protection from accidental toe stubs.

-trail running shoes womens - the stack height of the challenger allows for great underfoot...
+trail running shoes womens - the thick sole under the challenger 8 dampens steps on sharp rocks...

 The style of a toecap is a great way to suss out what kind of terrain a shoe is designed for.
 Shoes with more rigid toecaps tend to be made for rockier, tougher terrain, while shoes with a lamination-style toecap are more equipped for flowy, sandy trails.